6 Must-Visit Hawk Migration Hotspots

-An annual hawk watch occurs daily at this 2,600-acre scenic preserve from Aug.
+An annual hawk watch occurs daily at Hawk Mountain Sanctuary, a 2,600-acre scenic preserve, from Aug.
 15 to Dec.
 15. Check out North Lookout, only a mile from the visitor center, where an average of 18,000 hawks, eagles and falcons are counted each season.

 Highlights include large numbers of broad-winged hawks in September.
 Plus, spotters have seen more than 1,000 sharp-shinned hawks in a single day in October and more than 1,000 red-tailed hawks a day in late October and early November.

 2. Smith Point Hawk Watch, Texas